kenneropia/hng9-stage2-sub/README.md

     npm start

-Input the full path you copied into the stdin or let the script use the default by pressing enter
+Input the full path you copied into the stdin or let the script use the default(team bevel) by pressing enter

 tada🎉, your work is done.
-Look for a file called \*.output.csv
+Look for a file called *.output.csv